-They found that people who smoked, were obese, or had high blood pressure, diabetes or high cholesterol in their 50s were more likely to develop high levels of brain amyloid levels, which are protein fragments associated with Alzheimer’s disease, while in their 70s.
+They found that people who smoked, had obesity, high blood pressure, diabetes or high cholesterol in their 50s were more likely to develop high levels of brain amyloid levels, which are protein fragments associated with Alzheimer’s disease, while in their 70s.

 However, the study did not find a connection between later-life vascular risk factors and later-life brain amyloid deposits.

 The results show that mid-life behaviors can impact our brain composition later in life, says neurologist Jagan Pillai, MD, PhD.
 Dr. Pillai did not take part in the study.